 The definitions of "medical audit" differ globally based on country context; some countries use the term "clinical audit" interchangeably, and some contexts narrowly focus on the medical or clinical review itself.
-This toolkit looks at the holistic Medical Audit System, which consists of Inputs (structural preconditions to enable an effective medical audit process), the Process to prioritize and conduct medical audits, and Actions and Outcomes as a result of the medical audit process.
+This toolkit looks at the holistic Medical Audit System, which consists of Inputs as preconditions for medical audit process, the Processes to prioritize and conduct medical audits, and Outcomes as a result of the medical audit process.